 The server's role is to work as a proxy between your mobile application and the Cookie Information Consent API.

 In most cases, there won't be any need to specifically set up a new server for the purpose of implementing mobile app consent - as you can always use the existing backend that your mobile application already possesses.

 However, there are a few general requirements:

 Your server must be http and able to talk to an endpoint

 How you would like to place and format your consent items is entirely up to you - you have free reign.
 By default, we do not add any styling or formatting (though they could be tickboxes, checkboxes, or toggles) because we're only providing the data.

 However, it could look something like below:

-Currently at this time, there isn't any automation around updating consent from a user as we do not have information on how particular Consent Items relate to specific parts of your application.
+Currently, there isn't any automation around updating consent from a user as we do not have information on how particular consent items relate to specific parts of your application.